AlexB52/middleman-template/source/blog/2021-01-14-testing-model-concerns.html.md

 </div>

-ActiveRecord classes manage persistence and have a tight relationship with their database table.
-This relationship makes testing sometimes tricky and even trickier when testing Rails concerns.
-This article describes how to test those concerns used in isolation from its ActiveRecord class and its associated database table.
+ActiveRecord classes manage persistence and have a tight relationship with their database tables.
+This relationship, sometimes, makes testing tricky and even trickier when testing Rails concerns.
+This article describes how to test those concerns used in isolation from its ActiveRecord class and their associated database table.

-The code examples are written using RSpec and switching to Minitest is possible but requires a fair bit of work.
+The code examples are written using RSpec.
+Switching to Minitest is possible but requires a fair bit of work.

 ## What are concerns?

 Concerns are the Rails way to grant a role or interface to a Ruby class.
-It provides a nicer syntax than Ruby and aims to clarify confusion around dependencies when used with nested modules.
+They provide a nicer syntax than Ruby and aim to clarify confusion around dependencies when used with nested modules.
 Here is the [documentation](https://api.rubyonrails.org/v6.1.0/classes/ActiveSupport/Concern.html).

-## Example: The Reviewable Concern
+## Example: the Reviewable concern

 In this example, we'll look at an ActiveRecord class `Post` which includes a `Reviewable` concern.
 To work properly the concern needs to be included in an ActiveRecord class hooked to a table with a `reviewed_at:datetime` column.